taisei-project/taisei/doc/ENVIRON.rst

 **TAISEI_HIRES_TIMER**
    | Default: ``1``

-   If ``1``, tries to use the system's high resolution timer to limit the game's framerate.
+   If ``1``, tries to use the system’s high resolution timer to limit the game’s framerate.
 Disabling this is not recommended; it will likely make Taisei run slower or faster than intended and the reported FPS will be less accurate.